Achieve the Standard

 We are delighted to be one of the first companies to be recognised by the Carbon Trust Standard for Water for reducing our water consumption, particularly at this crucial time of increasing natural resource scarcity.Paul CreweHead of Energy and Environment, Sainsbury’s

-Coca-Cola Enterprises, Sainsbury's, Berendsen UK Ltd and Branston are among the first organisations to achieve the new standard.
+Coca-Cola Enterprises, Sainsbury's, Berendsen UK Ltd and Branston were among the first organisations to achieve the new standard.

 Joe Franses, Director, Corporate Responsibility & Sustainability, Coca-Cola Enterprises, speaks about how they have managed to measure, manage and reduce their water use in the video below: